arthurgassner/swissenergy-frontend/docs/modelling.md

 From that point on, we can add complexity step-by-step, till we -- hopefully -- surpasses the "good-enough" threshold.

-As we try different approaches, we should be mindful of the performance upper-bound we are facing.
+As we try different approaches, we should be mindful that we are facing a performance upper-bound.

 !!! tip "Performance upper-bound"
     Most prediction problems have a performance upper-bound.